 Next, you would complete our discovery process which includes completing a series of proprietary forms and worksheets to provide the mediator with a better understanding of your financial picture and situational complexities.
 Discovery sets a good foundation for the negotiations that follow.

-Next, during a private and confidential mediation session or sessions, the mediator will use his expertise to help and guide you and your spouse to agreement on all the necessary issues (parenting plan, child support, spousal maintenance / alimony, and community property division) in your divorce case.
+Next, during a private and confidential mediation session or sessions conducted online, the mediator will use his expertise to help and guide you and your spouse to agreement on all the necessary issues (time sharing, child support, spousal maintenance / alimony, and community property division) in your divorce case.
 The mediator does not give advice, take sides or make decisions for you.
 Instead, he helps you and your spouse negotiate and reach fair solutions that work for each of you (and your children).

 Upon reaching a settlement agreement, the mediator would then draft a document called a Memorandum of Understanding, to memorialize all of the decisions and agreements reached during the mediation sessions pertaining to all the issues.

 After the mediation process is completed, you would complete your divorce proceedings - choosing the filing option best-suited to your unique needs.
 You may also wish to have the divorce agreement reviewed by a family law attorney which we encourage, however, it is ultimately your choice as to whether to do so.